 For a climb closer to Port Erin, South Barrule rises to 1585 ft.
 From Round Table Road, there is a small area of parking on a rough track by the A36 Sloc Road.
 The path to the summit is around half an hour's walk.
 From the summit, the coastline of Ireland, Scotland, England and Wales can be seen on a clear day, plus much of the Isle of Man.
 To the south, the view is over the beautiful Cringle plantation and Reservoir, and the view North is the gorgeous central hill range.
 Perfect for a dog walk, the summit is a perfect spot to reward yourself with a picnic.

-For self-guided walking routes, see here.
+For self-guided walking routes, have a look at Visit Isle of Man's site here.
 Other options include The Forestry Warden walks which are 1.5 to 3 hour walks off the beaten track, split into easy, moderate and strenuous.
 Alternatively, the old fashioned way, a walking book.
 It takes me back to when we were kids having holidays in the Lakes, Dad holding a pocket book up all the way and enthusiastically narrating the trip; special memories.

 For ease on your holiday or day out, perhaps consider a walking guide who can tell you about the area and the history of the Isle of Man as you enjoy the scenery.
-We chatted to Manxwalks who recommend a couple of their favourite family walks around the south of the Island close to Palm Villa:
+We chatted to Manxwalks who recommend a couple of their favourite family walks around the south of the Island close to Seaside Cottages:

 From Port Erin, walk south along Ballafurt road and continue this way on the coastal footpath around the Meayll Peninsular, then three choices.
 Either walk to the beautiful Chasms, Cregneash, or the Sound depending on preference(and appetite), then back towards Port St Mary along the Howe Road.
 Once you have wandered along the promenade, loop back towards Port Erin, or take the steam train.